pavelangelov/High-Quality-Code/Unit-Testing-Exam-Practice/CosmeticsShop/Tests Requirements.md

   - RemoveProduct should throw NullReferenceException, if passed parameter is null.
   - RemoveProduct should remove product, if passed parameter is correct.
   - TotalPrice should return right result.

+  ## Class - Cosmetics.Engine.CosmeticsFactory

+### Test cases:

+  - CreateCategory should return new Category.
+  - CreateShampoo should return new Shampoo and all properties must have correct value.
+  - CreateToothpaste should return new Thoothpaste and all properties must have correct value.
+  - ShoppingCart should return new ShoppingCart.